 It is always important to be mindful of the length of a skirt, depth of neckline and the sheerness of your clothes.
 Dresses and skirts must be of an appropriate length – not more than a third of the way up from the middle of the knee.

 - Crop tops, excessively tight tops, low neckline or vest style tops.
-Avoid strappy singlet tops and shirts that reveal the midriff or any underwear.
+Strappy singlet tops and shirts that reveal the midriff or any underwear are not permitted to be worn.

 - Leggings, unless under an appropriate length dress or skirt.